Benjozork/exposed-postgres-extensions/README.md

 # exposed-postgres-extensions

-`exposed-postgrrs-extensions` is a library that adds PostgreSQL-specific functionality to [JetBrains' Exposed](https://github.com/JetBrains/Exposed).
+`exposed-postgres-extensions` is a library that adds PostgreSQL-specific functionality to [JetBrains' Exposed](https://github.com/JetBrains/Exposed).

 ## Functionality